JustinLusk/cpp-estimator/README.md

 # Cobra CIPP Bid App

-Run locally with `npm start` or deploy via Vercel.
+Run locally with `npm install && npm start` or deploy to Vercel.